YHADJRABIA/pathfinder/README.md

 • Jest testing only covers the most important logic;

-• Conventions & code security are enforced with TypeScript, ESLint & Prettier;
+• Conventions & code security are enforced with Husky, TypeScript, ESLint & Prettier;

+• A Husky pre-push hook ensures that checks run locally before being pushed to GitHub to prevent failing workflows & spare potential bandwidth costs;

 • Workflows are coordinated by `main.yaml`: